-The ferry service uses a combination of vessels, Peppermint Bay II on weekdays and the Excella (see Figure1.1) on Saturdays.
+The ferry service uses a combination of vessels, Peppermint Bay II on weekdays and the Excella on Saturdays.

 For integration with the existing public transport network, ticketing on the ferry service is linked to the Greencard system (smart card), and customers also have the option to pay via cash, credit card or EFTPOS.